M-Fournier/Ichthyosaura_alpestris_life-cycle/README.md

 # Data:

-list_of_specimens: list of specimens used in this study, including information on subspecies, life cycle category, locality, date of collection, and presence of hyoid bones.
+list_hyoid: list of specimens used in this study, including information on subspecies, life cycle category, locality, date of collection, and presence of hyoid bones.

 Linear_measurements: file containing linear measurement data used to quantify body morphology.
 	> Linear_measurements_Ichthyosaura_alpestris_lc: raw data of linear measurements taken with a digital caliper (Mitutoyo Absolute AOS Digimatic)